Pregnancy, Breastfeeding & Underwire Bras

 Now!
 Once your baby is born, the underwire bra thing is more controversial.
 Officially, there’s no real hard evidence that underwire bras are linked to lactation problems, but there IS a lot of anecdotal evidence that poorly-fitting underwire bras can lead to clogged ducts and such.
 So some women are told to avoid underwire bras completely for six weeks or 12 or however long it takes for their breast milk supplies to regulate.
 Because until your supply regulates, your boob size can change by the DAY, if not the HOUR.
 So again, it’s not that that underwires = evil, it’s just that you’re more likely to wear one that’s the wrong size during the early days of nursing and wind up with a plugged duct.

 Which I did.
 Twice!
-I NEVER experienced ANY duct problems while nursing Noah or Ezra — and I’d never even heard the underwire warnings with Noah, and know that I wore them — but with Ike…oy.
+I NEVER experienced ANY duct problems while nursing my two older sons, Noah or Ezra, — and I’d never even heard the underwire warnings with Noah, and know that I wore them — but with my youngest (Ike)…oy.
 Both times, though, it wasn’t JUST that I was wearing an underwire bra.
 It was that I was wearing an underwire bra that was too dang small, and wore it when I was away from the baby, like an idiot.
 One time it was just vanity — I wanted to look pretty when my husband and I went out for a child-free dinner and show off my nursing-enhanced cleavage.
 Milk came in, Ike wasn’t there to immediately drink it, duct got clogged.
 The second time was laziness — my nursing bras were all in the wash and I grabbed one of those late-pregnancy 34C bras to wear instead.
 Except that early on, my boobs would swell to a D cup when my milk came in.
 I wore the too-small bra to get mah hair done and…oh, crap.
 Once again, I was baby-less and unable to nurse promptly and the same duct clogged AGAIN.

 So the lesson here?
 It wasn’t that underwire bras are universally BAD and WRONG, it’s that if you DO wear one, 1) make sure it FITS and 2) make sure you’re able to nurse whenever you need to the whole time you’re wearing it.